SEIS for investors: Deduct 50% of your next investment from your UK income tax

 The Trading Time Test

-To be eligible for SEIS funding, a company must have been trading for less than 2 years.
+To be eligible for SEIS funding, a company must have been trading for less than 3 years (before April 2023, the limit was 2 years).
 It should be noted that the date when a company starts trading is different to the date of incorporation detailed on Companies House.
 When establishing whether this test has been satisfied, HMRC will review the company’s profit and loss accounts rather than the date of incorporation.

 UK Permanent Establishment Test

 In order to raise funds under SEIS and EIS, a company does not necessarily need be a UK company in order to qualify.
 A foreign company can have a permanent establishment in the UK, through which a substantial part of the company’s business is conducted.
 In certain circumstances, having an employee based in the UK may satisfy the permanent establishment test although this should be assessed on a case by case basis.